rixx/books.rixx.de/data/reviews/brandon-sanderson/skin-deep/index.md

   rating: 4
 ---

-Not as great as the first one, but a bit longer, and fleshes out the concept nicely.
+Not as great as the first one, but longer, and fleshes out the concept nicely.